How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 This kept the markup clean and the experience cohesive.
 No extra HTTP requests, no JavaScript needed—just server-side branching with immediate visual feedback.

-We extended this pattern to icons and color classes.
+I extended this pattern to icons and color classes.
 A celebration used text-warm-yellow-500 and a sunburst icon; memorials kept text-slate-700 with a dove.
 All driven by the same underlying event_type value.

 The result?
 Two distinct experiences, one codebase, zero divergence.